Non-central limit theorem for non-linear functionals of vector valued Gaussian stationary random fields: Proof of the main theorems.

-This statement can be proved similarly to Theorem~1.2A with the help of Proposition~2A.
-In this proof we rewrite the random variables $S_N$, $N=1,2,\dots$, and $S_0$ in a form in which we can apply Proposition~2A.
-We rewrite them as a sum of multiple Wiener--It\^o integrals indexed by sequences of integers $j_1,\dots,j_k$ such that $1\le j_1\le\cdots\le j_k\le d$.
-This can be done similarly to the reformulation of formulas~(\ref{2.1}) and~(\ref{2.5}) in formulas~(\ref{2.11}), (\ref{2.12}) and~(\ref{2.13}). (\ref{2.14}) with the help of the expressions $k_s(j_1\dots,j_k)$ defined in~(\ref{2.9}).
-We rewrite (\ref{2.19}) as
+This statement can be proved, similarly to Theorem~3.2 with the help of Proposition~4A.
+First the random variables $S_N$, $N=1,2,\dots$, and $S_0$ must be rewritten in a form in which Proposition~4A can be applied.
+They can be rewritten in the form of a sum of multiple Wiener--It\^o integrals indexed by sequences of integers $j_1,\dots,j_k$ such that $1\le j_1\le\cdots\le j_k\le d$.
+This can be done similarly to the rewriting of formulas~(\ref{2.1}) and~(\ref{2.5}) in formulas~(\ref{2.13}), (\ref{2.14}) and~(\ref{2.15}), (\ref{2.16}) with the help of the expressions $k_s(j_1\dots,j_k)$ defined in~(\ref{2.10}).
+The random variable $S_N$ in (\ref{2.21}) can be rewritten as